MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 ### Exercise 1: Setup CI pipeline to build eShopOnWeb container

 Setup CI YAML pipeline for:
-- Create an Azure Container Registry to keep the container images
+- Creating an Azure Container Registry to keep the container images
-- Use Docker Compose to build and push **eshoppublicapi** and **eshopwebmvc** container images.
+- Using Docker Compose to build and push **eshoppublicapi** and **eshopwebmvc** container images.
 Only **eshopwebmvc** container will be deployed.

-#### Task 1: (skip if done) Create a service principal
+#### Task 1: (skip if done) Create a Service Principal

-In this task, you will create a service principal by using the Azure CLI, which will allow Azure DevOps to:
+In this task, you will create a Service Principal by using the Azure CLI, which will allow Azure DevOps to:
-- Deploy resources on your azure subscription
+- Deploy resources on your Azure subscription
 - Have read access on the later created Key Vault secrets.

-> **Note**: If you do already have a service principal, you can proceed directly to the next task.
+> **Note**: If you do already have a Service Principal, you can proceed directly to the next task.

-You will need a service principal to deploy  Azure resources from Azure Pipelines.
-Since we are going to retrieve secrets in a pipeline, we will need to grant permission to the service when we create the Azure Key vault.
+You will need a Service Principal to deploy  Azure resources from Azure Pipelines.
+Since we are going to retrieve secrets in a pipeline, we will need to grant permission to the service when we create the Azure Key Vault.

-A service principal is automatically created by Azure Pipeline when you connect to an Azure subscription from inside a pipeline definition or when you create a new service connection from the project settings page (automatic option).
-You can also manually create the service principal from the portal or using Azure CLI and re-use it across projects.
+A Service Principal is automatically created by Azure Pipelines, when you connect to an Azure subscription from inside a pipeline definition or when you create a new Service Connection from the project settings page (automatic option).
+You can also manually create the Service Principal from the portal or using Azure CLI and re-use it across projects.

 1. From the lab computer, start a web browser, navigate to the [**Azure Portal**](https://portal.azure.com), and sign in with the user account that has the Owner role in the Azure subscription you will be using in this lab and has the role of the Global Administrator in the Azure AD tenant associated with this subscription.
 1. In the Azure portal, click on the **Cloud Shell** icon, located directly to the right of the search textbox at the top of the page.